Mean and variance of balanced P\'olya urns: Introduction

-The proofs use a method related to the method by \citet{P}, but somewhat simpler.
-The main idea (which has been used in various forms earlier, in particular in \cite{BaiHu}) is that the drawing of a ball and the subsequent addition of a set of balls, at time $k$, say, influences the composition of the urn at a later time $n$ not only directly by the added balls, but also indirectly since the added balls change the probabilities for later draws.
+Our method is closely related to the one used by \eg{} \citet{BaiHu,BaiHu2005}; it is also related to the method by \citet{P} and \cite{SJ310}, but substantially simpler.
+The main idea (which has been used in various forms earlier, in particular by \citet{BaiHu,BaiHu2005}) is that the drawing of a ball and the subsequent addition of a set of balls, at time $k$, say, influences the composition of the urn at a later time $n$ not only directly by the added balls, but also indirectly since the added balls change the probabilities for later draws.
 By including the expectation of these later indirect effects, we find the real effect at time $n$ of the draw at time $k$, and we may write the composition at time $n$ as the sum, for $k\le n$, of these contributions, see \eqref{kia}.
 The contributions for different $k$ are orthogonal, and thus the variance can be found by summing the variances of these contribution.

-See also the comments in \refS{Sfurther}.
+Another purpose of the present paper is to demonstrate this elementary method in detail and how can be used to obtain important results.
+We believe that although the method is closely related to earlier proofs in \eg{} \cite{BaiHu,BaiHu2005}, making the decomposition \eqref{kia} explicit illuminates both the proofs and the general behaviour of \Polya{} urns, in particular the difference between large and small urns.
+See the comments in \refS{Sfurther}.

 \refS{Spolya} gives definitions and introduces the notation. \refS{Sresults} contains the statements of the main results, which are proved in Sections \ref{Spf1}--\ref{Spf2}. \refS{Sex} presents some applications, and \refS{Sfurther} contains some further comments on where the variance comes from, \ie, which draws are most important, and the difference between small and large urns.
-The appendicies give some further, more technical, results.
+The appendices give some further, more technical, results.

 \begin{remark} We consider in the present paper only the mean and (co)\-variance.
-Similar results on convergence of higher moments for balanced small urns will be given in \cite{JansonPouyanne} (under somewhat more restrictive assumptions than in the present paper), using the (related) method of \cite{P}.
-It is possible that the method in the present paper can be extended to handle higher moments too, but we do not see any immediate extension, and therefore prefer the approach in \cite{JansonPouyanne}.
-On the other hand, for the first and second moments, the present method seems somewhat simpler, and perhaps also more informative. \end{remark}
+As said above, similar results on convergence of higher moments for balanced small urns are given in \cite{SJ310} (under somewhat more restrictive assumptions than in the present paper), by another method, based on showing uniform integrability.
+(An anonymous referee of the first version of the present paper has suggested another, simpler, way to show uniform integrability; this can be used to simplify the proofs in \cite{SJ310}.)

+It is possible that the method in the present paper can be extended to handle higher moments too, but we do not see any immediate extension.
+On the other hand, for the first and second moments, the present method seems simpler, and perhaps also more informative, than the one in \cite{SJ310}. \end{remark}

 \begin{problem} In the present paper, we consider only balanced urns.
 We leave it as a challenging open problem to prove (or disprove?) similar results for non-balanced urns. \end{problem}